To the authors

 Text, Illustrations, Figures, Tables, and Equations

-The text should be sent to the Editorial Board using online Paper Submission Tool (PST) or e-mail.
+The text should be sent to the Editorial Board using online Paper Submission Tool (PST).
 For text preparation only MS Word for Windows i.e. *.doc, *.docx (Word Document) or *.rtf (Rich Text Format) format of records may be used.
 The text shall be prepared in accordance with the MS Word template.